Your place to grow

-Please be assured that our Nurses and Midwives strictly follow the Trusts infection prevention and control guidance.
+Please be assured that our Nurses strictly follow the Trusts infection prevention and control guidance.
 We are equipped to manage any suspected or confirmed cases of COVID-19.
 This includes adherence to the infection prevention and control procedures.
 We also have close links with infection control teams and Public Health England.

 To ensure our Trust is ‘caring for you, as you care for others’ we have a variety of ways to access support across the Trust:

 - Information and Support Guides on the EHW intranet site and MLCO/TLCO extranet.